 Although it might seem hygienic, vagina douching merely eliminates the good bacteria known as lactobacilli and disrupts the pH of the vagina.This, in turn, makes women more susceptible to vaginal infections.
 You can learn more about healthy bacteria and probiotics for vaginal health.

 Vaginas are naturally designed to keep themselves clean and maintain a healthy pH balance.
-For cleanliness, a daily wash of the outer genital area with warm water and unscented soap or gel is sufficient.
+For cleanliness, a daily wash of the outer genital area with warm water and unscented soap or gel is sufficient to clean your vagina.

 Underwear can have a substantial impact on vaginal health.

 Loose-fitting, cotton underwear is highly recommended.
 Cotton underwear, especially organic cotton, has moisture-wicking properties to limit wetness that might otherwise enhance bacterial growth.